mybonk/mybonk-wiki/README.md

     ```
     The shell prompt will reflect the new hostname next time you open a terminal session.

-  - Do not use such images in a production environment.
-  - It is common to have issues with keyboard layout when accessing a machine that has been configured in a different language (e.x. the first few letters of the keyboard write `qwerty` instead of `azerty` and other keys don't behave normally).
-There are various ways to adjust this in the configuration but it's out of the scope of this document.
-The simplest and most effective is to find a way to login using the erroneous keyboard layout anyhow figuring out which key is which then once in the Desktop Environment adjust the settings in "Region & Language" > "Input Source".

   - Now you need to install some additional pretty common software packages that will be needed to continue.
 Debian's package manager is [apt](https://www.cyberciti.biz/tips/linux-debian-package-management-cheat-sheet.html?utm_source=Linux_Unix_Command&utm_medium=faq&utm_campaign=nixcmd).
 Root privileges are required to modify packages installed on the system so call  [these commands](https://www.cyberciti.biz/tips/linux-debian-package-management-cheat-sheet.html?utm_source=Linux_Unix_Command&utm_medium=faq&utm_campaign=nixcmd) with `sudo` (or `doas`).